calebgregory/rxdb-architecture/README.md

 ## TODO

-1. experiment with Component-level join (more closely resembles what you'd do with React)
+1. ~experiment with Component-level join (more closely resembles what you'd do with React)~
+2. add a resource Mutation
-2. experiment with model-layer usage
+3. experiment with model-layer usage
-3. add authentication
+4. add authentication